instituciones-abiertas/anonimizacion-texto-libre/README.md

 ## Using it!

-        1. Open a console and run this command to see the options menu `python main.py`

-        2 Open a console and run the command
+        Open a console and run the command
                 `python [function you want to use] [parameters for that function]`